HastingsGreer/blog/SolveARubiksCubeWithoutMemorization.md

+# Solve a Rubiks Cube with pen and paper and no memorized algorithms

 You've probably seen tutorials on how to solve a rubiks cube- but did they seem deeply unsatisfying?
 They introduce long sequences of moves that must be memorized, without explaining how they were created.
 If you want to solve a Rubiks cube again years later, if you have forgotten a single step of one of these sequences, you are up a creek without a paddle unless you have internet access to learn again.

 No longer!
 Once you have followed this tutorial, you will permanently be able to solve a rubiks cube.